 - migraine headaches

-In fact, lymphatic massage can increase recovery time from cosmetic surgery by up to to 50%.
+In fact, lymphatic massage can speed recovery time from cosmetic surgery by up to to 50%.

 Lymphatic drainage massage has also been shown to reduce thigh circumference and the appearance of cellulite and fat in women.
 (For a more intense form of lymphatic bodywork that contours the body, see wood therapy.)

 During a lymphatic massage, gentle, rhythmic, strokes are used to open and close the lymphatics, moving lymph towards nodes that filter the fluid and expel toxins from the body.
 Lymphatic massage also invites relaxation and reduces muscle soreness, swelling, muscle tiredness and weakness, and pain.